rtran1029/REGEX_Tutorial/README.md

 ## Summary

 In short, Regex stands for regular expressions.
-Regex utializes characters to define specific search patterns.
+Regex utilizes characters to define specific search patterns.
 For example, the following regex defines a search for and email address.

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/